encode/apistar/README.md

 Returning a string response from a view will default to using the `text/json` content type.
 This means you will need to override this so that your HTML views use the `text/html` content type in their responses.
-There are several ways you can do this,
+There are a couple of ways you can do this, including:
-including:

 1. by annotating your handler function so that it uses the `HTMLRenderer` (as shown above)
 2. by returning a `Response`, including an explicit `Content-Type` header (see [Renderers](#renderers) section for an example)
-3. by using the `BEFORE_REQUEST` and `AFTER_REQUEST` hooks, which fire before and after all requests

 ## Static Files